gt-ayush/100-day-ethical-hacking-roadmap/README.md

-Got it!
 Here’s a **beginner-friendly 100-day ethical hacking roadmap** tailored for someone with basic Linux command-line knowledge.
 We’ll start from foundational concepts and slowly ramp up to advanced attacks, ensuring you’re job-ready by the end.
 Each phase includes hands-on labs and real-world practice. 🚀

 ---